c0y01202/deep-thoughts/README.md

 ## Deep-Thoughts
 ![2022-06-26_17-41-50](https://user-images.githubusercontent.com/97765679/175836738-a90d34b5-38a6-4ab4-b823-1daac917478e.png)
-Deep-Thoughts is a single-paage MERN social-media application.
+Deep-Thoughts is a single-page MERN social-media application.
 It uses React Router to make the application behave more like a multi-page application, allowing users to bookmark URLs and use the browser's forward and back buttons.
 It also includes JSON Web Tokens (JWT) to provide all the data needed in a single string.
 JWTs also eliminate the need to save session IDs on teh back end and don't require as many server-side resources, and can be generated anywhere.

 # Dependencies